AkshathRaghav/AkshathRaghav.github.io/_projects/dow.md

   slider: true
 ---

-This page outlines some of the work I'm doing at [The Dow Chemical Company](https://www.dow.com/en-us.html) (Fall '25-) as a Student Project Manager.
+This page outlines some of the work I'm doing at [The Dow Chemical Company](https://www.dow.com/en-us.html) (Fall '25-) as a Student Project Manager (hired through [The Data Mine](https://datamine.purdue.edu/)).

 * Leading 12-member team to develop an AI Platform – replacing Analytical Science’s (AS) legacy LIMS – for automating chemical Studies.
 * Built an agent orchestration layer (via Docker & SLURM) for dynamic startup, reproducible sandboxing & traceability w/ MLflow.